Software synthesizer: Types

 There is also a variety of popular software synthesizers that are exclusively software and not emulations of hardware synthesizers.
-Examples include Spectrasonics' Omnisphere, Native Instruments Massive, Xfer's Serum, Vital Audio's Vital, Arturia's Pigments, u-he's Zebra, and even the Alchemy synth integrated in Logic Pro, which developed from the original Camel Audio version after that developer was acquired by Apple.
+Examples include Spectrasonics' Omnisphere, Native Instruments Massive, Future Audio Workshop's Circle, Xfer's Serum, Vital Audio's Vital, Arturia's Pigments, u-he's Zebra, and even the Alchemy synth integrated in Logic Pro, which developed from the original Camel Audio version after that developer was acquired by Apple.

 Specific models of classic keyboards, such as the Hammond B-3 organ, Rhodes and Wurlitzer electronic pianos, Mellotron, and others have been recreated as virtual instruments.
 These software recreations recreate the sounds and functionality of the original instruments, while being more readily available, less expensive to acquire and maintain, and often having additional features the originals did not.